“As soon as we pay attention to our breath, as we breathe in, these three things—body, breath, and mind—come together.”

 - The Art of Stillness by Pico Iyer

-If you’ve read any good books on Vipassanā, Mindfulness or Buddhism in general that you’d highly recommend, do share in the comments below!
+If you’ve read any good books on Vipassanā, Mindfulness or Buddhism that you’d like to recommend, drop a comment below!

 If you have any further questions, feel free to reach out to me either through the comments or via my social media handles 🙂